-Over the next year, Sosne Kondé Policy Solutions will be compiling articles, studies, and other information about the positive effects of community building on school reform.
-This may include such topics as:
+From 2016-2017, Sosne Kondé Policy Solutions compiled articles, studies, and other information about the positive effects of community building on school reform.
+This included such topics as:

 - Community Building